 As we continue to understand the complexities of Autism Spectrum Disorder, we must remember that a lot is still unknown when it comes to repetitive behavior or stereotyped behavior in Autism.

-Although there is not an exact cause, there are several possible explanations for stereotyped behaviors autism.
-The most common explanations regarding stereotypy in Autistic individuals, specifically children, include:
+Although there is not an exact cause, there are several possible explanations for stereotyped behavior.
+The most common explanations regarding stereotypic behavior autism in Autistic individuals, specifically children, include:

 It is not uncommon for a child with ASD to become overwhelmed by bright lights and loud sounds.
 If a child experiences sensory overload, they may engage in stereotyped behavior like rocking back and forth or hand flapping to calm themselves down.
 A child may exhibit repetitive behaviors as a way to deal with a stressful situation caused by a misunderstanding or communication breakdown.
 If the child can't effectively communicate their wants and needs, their frustrations may manifest in stereotypic behavior or even Autistic meltdowns.